Ambalatany

-Ambalatany is a town and commune in Madagascar.
+Ambalatany is a rural municipality in Madagascar.
 It belongs to the district of Farafangana, which is a part of Atsimo-Atsinanana Region.
 The population of the commune was estimated to be approximately 16,000 in 2001 commune census.

 Primary and junior level secondary education are available in town.
 The majority (99.9%) of the population of the commune are farmers.
 The most important crops are rice and bananas; with coffee as another important agricultural product.
 Services provide employment for 0.1% of the population.